SMILEY4/strategy-game/documentation/markdown/technical/backend.md

 **Intellij**

-To run the application in the Intellij-IDE, click the "Run Button" or the "Run Button" next to the "main"-Funktion in "de.ruegnerlukas.strategygame.backend.Application.kt"
+To run the application in the Intellij-IDE, click the "Run Button" or the "Run Button" next to the "main"-function in "de.ruegnerlukas.strategygame.backend.Application.kt"

 **CLI**